kestra-io/docs/content/blogs/2023-11-10-enabling-business-in-it.md

 ---
-title: "Enabling Business Users in a Centralized IT Environment"
+title: "Enabling Business Users in a Centralized Environment"
-description: "It's time to have tools that are both suitable for business users and the IT department"
+description: "It's time to have tools that are both suitable for business users and engineers"
 date: 2023-11-10T08:00:00
 category: Solutions
 author: